aabdurrohim/simplaeapiwithflask/README.md

 The server will start running at http://127.0.0.1:5000/.

-##Endpoints
+## Endpoints

 1. GET /books - Retrieve a list of all books.
    ```bash
    http://127.0.0.1:5000/books
    ```
-3. GET /books/<id> - Retrieve a specific book by ID.
+2. GET /books/id - Retrieve a specific book by ID.
    ```bash
    http://127.0.0.1:5000/books/<id>
    ```
-5. POST /books - Create a new book.
+3. POST /books - Create a new book.
    ```
    bash http://127.0.0.1:5000/books
    ```